- Date: Aug 2019 – Aug 2021

 For this purpose B.EL.D (Bio Electric Diagnostics) will be supported by an updated software and biosensor platform called BRAD (Bacteria Rapid Detection ).

-EMBIO Diagnostics (EMBIO) designs and develops custom based hardware solutions and consults as an expert in the biotechnology at a global scale.
+EMBIO Diagnostics (EMBIO) designs and develops custom based hardware solutions and consults as an expert in the biotechnology field at a global scale.